AkhzarFarhan/GitHub-CheatSheet/README.md

 # GitHub-CheatSheet
-A cheat sheet for beginners
+### A cheat sheet for beginners
+To get rid from username and password `git remote set-url origin https://username:password@github.com/repo.git`